CoolHackerMan27/Security-AI-Project/README.md

 - ``set FORCE_CMAKE=1``

 Then the required drivers should be installed:
+(These drivers are likely out of date, please check the latest versions.
+If installing different version you will need to edit lines 40-47 in privateGPT.py to match the new versions.)
 #### Nvidia
 - Latest NVidia drivers.-- https://www.nvidia.com/drivers
 - CUDA 12.1-- https://developer.nvidia.com/cuda-downloads?target_os=Windows&target_arch=x86_64&target_version=10&target_type=exe_local